Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Discussion

 \emph{Notes added}: Near the completion, we became aware of an independent work that is broadly related~\cite{Yujie2025}.
 We also draw attention for the forthcoming work on monitored symmetric circuits using higher Lindbladians~\cite{Makinde2025}.

 \acknowledgments We thank Romain Vasseur, Olumakinde Ogunnaike, Rishi Lohar, and Michael Levin for fruitful discussions and comments.
+A.V. thanks Zack Weinstein for directing us to the Worm algorithm that significantly expedited the numerical simulation.
 The work is supported by the faculty startup grant at the University of Illinois, Urbana-Champaign and the IBM-Illinois Discovery Accelerator Institute.